EpicRobot9/JarvisAIWebsite/README.md

 - Direct calls to your n8n webhook with a Test/Prod toggle.
 - Callback polling via `/api/jarvis/callback/:id` with automatic retries and timeout.
 - Optional per‑user API key overrides for OpenAI and ElevenLabs from the Settings panel.
+	- ElevenLabs default voice is now `7dxS4V4NqL8xqL4PSiMp`.
+Users with their own ElevenLabs key can set a custom Voice ID in Settings and switch back anytime.

 ## Quick start